ASFOpenSARlab/opensarlab-docker/iris2022/README.md

 You can do something like this to make sure that it works:

-- Docker app on your computer
+- Open Docker app on your computer
 - Run make in the terminal again.